| Part One: Eastern Civilization CHAPTER H1 LUCIFER'S REBELLION |

 God’s kingdom was designed and intended to

-be “of the Head, by the Head, and for the Head” because of Who and What God is.
+be “of the Head, by the Head, and for the Head” because of Who

-The word carnal, on the other hand, means “originating with the body”
+and What God is.
+The word carnal, on the other hand, means “originating

-the body and its members is to serve the head by carrying out its will.
-When a
+intended function of the body and its members is to serve the head by carrying

-member/servant thinks and/or acts on its own it is doing so independently
+out its will.
+When a member/servant thinks and/or acts on its own it is doing

-of the head – which is carnality.
-By definition, therefore, the member – in
+so independently of the head – which is carnality.
+By definition,

-practice – becomes another head, another authority, another ruler.
-And because
+therefore, the member – in practice – becomes another head, another authority, another ruler.
+And because of something in

-of something in hierarchies known as the “chain of command” nothing that is
+hierarchies known as the “chain of command” nothing that is thought or done by

-thought or done by the carnal servant can possibly glorify God.
-Therefore, no
+the carnal servant can possibly glorify God.
+Therefore, no matter what

-us to understand the issue of authority.
+to understand the issue of authority.

 It must be understood that when God went